 The old city of Akko (Acre) is a UNESCO World Heritage Site.
 In recent years, much work has been done to preserve and excavate historical sites and there's plenty to see ...

 There are many interesting things to see in a small area and you can get everywhere on foot.
-Here are my suggestions for places to visit ...
+Here are a few suggestions for places to visit ...

-where you can get information and buy tickets for museums and places of interest in Akko and Western Galilee.
-It is situated near the entrance to the old city in the Enchanted Garden, which was once part of the gardens of the Citadel.
+Always a good idea to start off at the Visitors Center where you can get information and buy tickets for museums and places of interest in Akko and Western Galilee.
+It is located near the entrance to the old city in the Enchanted Garden, which was once part of the gardens of the Citadel.
 It's a pleasant, shady spot to sit in the heat of the summer.
 While you're resting, you can try to imagine that here, Napoleon's troops once battled with the defenders of the city.

 In 1229, Akko was under the rule of the Hospitaller Knights who built a fortress here.
 The Citadel was built on its foundations during the Ottoman period by the ruler of the time, El-Jezzar Pasha.